My Cycle Journey

 As I got older, the pain began to change.
 Instead of painful periods, I started experiencing intense abdominal pain about two weeks after the start of my cycle.
 At the time, I only knew about the 6–8 days of bleeding.
 No one had ever talked to me about ovulation.

-After the exam, the doctor told me he couldn’t find anything wrong and sent me home with Vicodin.
+After the exam, the doctor told me he couldn't find anything wrong and sent me home with Vicodin.
+The second time, the result was the same: no answers.
+Just a prescription for Percocet.

 I didn't take either medication.
 As a young Latina woman, I knew I didn't want to become a statistic or mask my pain with strong medication without understanding the root cause.
 It was heartbreaking to realize that doctors were willing to prescribe powerful painkillers to a college student without doing more to help her understand why she was in pain.

-I explained my symptoms and told her that about two weeks after my period, I experienced extreme abdominal pain.
-She looked up at me and said, “Oh, that’s just ovulation pain.
-A low-dose birth control pill can help with that.”
+Later that year, I finally found an OBGYN.
+I explained my symptoms — that about two weeks after my period, I experienced extreme abdominal pain.
+She looked up at me and said:

 I was shocked.
 I cried.

+It was that simple.
+Years of pain — explained in one sentence.
 She prescribed the lowest dose pill, and within a month, the ovulation pain was gone.
 No Vicodin.
 No Percocet.

 After two years on the pill, I decided to stop taking it.
 As I got older, the ovulation pain became more manageable.
-My periods weren’t as intense, and my hormonal fluctuations weren’t as drastic as they had been in my youth.
-Over time, I began learning more about the entire menstrual cycle—not just menstruation, but ovulation and everything in between.
+My periods weren't as intense, and my hormonal fluctuations weren't as drastic as they had been in my youth.

-Now, in my early 30s, understanding my cycle isn’t just important to me—it’s important to my husband too.
+Now, in my early 30s, understanding my cycle isn't just important to me — it's important to my husband too.

 It's about knowledge, partnership, and moving through every phase with grace.

-Welcome to Graceful Phase!
+Welcome to Graceful Phase.